PlanB-Network/bitcoin-educational-content/tutorials/privacy/ricochet/en.md

 ---
 ![cover ricochet](assets/cover.webp)

+***WARNING:** Following the arrest of the founders of Samourai Wallet and the seizure of their servers on April 24th, the Ricochet tool is no longer available.
+However, it is possible that this tool may be reinstated in the coming weeks.
+In the meantime, you can only perform a Ricochet manually.
+The theoretical part of this article remains relevant to understand its operation and learn how to do it manually.*

+_We are closely following the developments of this case as well as developments concerning the associated tools.
+Rest assured that we will update this tutorial as new information becomes available._

+_This tutorial is provided for educational and informational purposes only.
+We do not endorse or encourage the use of these tools for criminal purposes.
+It is the responsibility of each user to comply with the laws in their jurisdiction._

+---

 > *"A premium tool that adds extra hops of history to your transaction.
 Stump the blacklists and help guard against unjust 3rd party account closures."*

 ## What is Ricochet?